BastiKopo/UCRemote3Loxone/readme.md

 ```

 By default the archive is stored inside `dist/uc-remote3-loxone.tar.gz`.
 The
+builder flattens the Python sources so the top-level of the archive contains the
+`ucremote3loxone/` package, matching the structure expected by the Remote 3
-module also exposes a `build_integration_archive` helper if you prefer to
+runtime.
+The module also exposes a `build_integration_archive` helper if you
-trigger the build from your own tooling.
+prefer to trigger the build from your own tooling.

 #### Platform-specific notes